isomerpages/moe-stgabrielspri/_signature-programmes/Gabrielite Digital Literacy Programme (GDLP).md

 ![](/images/2023%20alp-gdlp%20for%20p3%20and%20p5_final.jpg)

 <p align="justify">
-Click on the ‘2021 ALP-GDLP Montage’ to capture the spirit of our young Gabrielites as they explored and accomplished the GDLP project goals together. </p>
+Click on the ‘ALP-GDLP Montage’ to capture the spirit of our young Gabrielites as they explored and accomplished the GDLP project goals together. </p>

 **Introduction**
 <p align="justify">